deeplearning4j/deeplearning4j-docs/cpu.md

 redirect_from: "/cpu"
 ---

+# ND4J - CPU (nd4j-native) AVX Configuration

 ### What is AVX, and why does it matter?

 AVX (Advanced Vector Extensions) is a set of CPU instructions for accelerating numerical computations.
+See [Wikipedia](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) for more details.

-AVX only applies to nd4j-native (CPU) backend for x86 devices, not GPUs and not ARM/PPC devices.
+Note that AVX only applies to nd4j-native (CPU) backend for x86 devices, not GPUs and not ARM/PPC devices.

 Why AVX matters: performance.

-You want to use the highest level of AVX supported by your system.
+You want to use the version of ND4J compiled with the highest level of AVX supported by your system.

-AVX support - summary:
+AVX support for different CPUs - summary:
 * Most modern x86 CPUs: AVX2 is supported
 * Some high-end server CPUs: AVX512 may be supported
 * Old CPUs (pre 2012) and low power x86 (Atom, Celeron): No AVX support (usually)

-AVX is backward compatible, so it's possible run a generic x86 or AVX2 binary on a system supporting AVX512.
+AVX is backward compatible, so for example it's possible run a generic x86 or AVX2 binary on a system supporting AVX512.
+However it is not possible to run

 Note on current snapshots (and in future releases, after 1.0.0-beta5) you may get a warning as follows, if AVX is not configured optimally:
 ```